 H3.
-Islamic work ethics has a positive effect on Job Satisfaction
+Islamic work ethics has a positive effect on Job Satisfaction H4.

-H4.
 Job Response mediates the Islamic work ethics and job satisfaction

-Islamic work ethics exerts a stronger influence on intrinsic motivation and organizational commitment compared to its impact on job satisfaction and performance (Hayati & Caniago, 2012).
+Islamic work ethics exert a more substantial influence on intrinsic motivation and organizational commitment compared to its impact on job satisfaction and performance (Hayati & Caniago, 2012).
 Moreover, empirical findings suggest that job satisfaction and intrinsic motivation play a moderating role in this relationship.
 This is corroborated by (Al-Shamali et al., 2021), who investigated the effects of Islamic Work Ethics (IWE) on 398 employees' responses to organizational change and information deviation.
-Their study revealed a positive influence of IWE on adapting to change, albeit with a negative impact on responding to organizational deviation.
-Recently, there has been significant attention given to Islamic Work Ethics (IWE), particularly within the literature on organizational change.
+Their study revealed a positive influence of IWE on adapting to change, abeit with a negative impact on responding to organizational deviation.
+Recently, significant attention has been paid to Islamic Work Ethics (IWE), particularly within the literature on organizational change.
 However, the precise nature of this relationship remains ambiguous.
-(Rai et al., 2023) underscore the importance of enhancing our comprehension of ethical value congruence as a crucial precursor to meaningful work.
+(Rai et al., 2023) underscore enhancing our comprehension of ethical value unity as a crucial precursor to meaningful work.
 Their research further confirms the motivational potency of meaningful work in fostering ethical behavior among employees, thus curbing unethical conduct through task and ownership mechanisms.